Situational Awareness in Electrical Safety and Human Performance

 The decision to put on the right electrical PPE for the job should become automatic, and if your workers are thinking more about how much they hate their PPE than they are about even the most routine task they have to complete, it may be time to rethink your electrical PPE program.
 At Enespro PPE, our goal was to reinvent electrical PPE by introducing USA made products with new features & benefits that will help safety professionals solve the many complaints workers have about wearing electrical PPE.
 We designed a complete line of arc flash PPE in 8, 12, 20, 40, 55 and 65 CAL with extremely lightweight fabric systems, venting for extra breathability, clear face shields with large viewing windows to improve visibility and even our storage bags are custom made with an area to protect the face shield from damage.

-Learn more about our complete range of innovative electrical safety products and subscribe to our newsletter for all of the latest Arc Flash safety news.
+Learn more about our complete range of innovative electrical safety products.

 <<Back to Electrical Safety Stories Blog